 Whether it’s controlling your household lights, operating a smart lock, or rolling a digital die (try it yourself with “Hey Google, roll a die.”), the Google Home has you covered.
 But what good is having control of household gadgets without the gadgets themselves?
 Here, we’ve gathered the best Google Home accessories money can buy so you can get the most out of your device.

-Note: These products should all work with the Google Home Mini, Max, and Hub too, if you have one of those versions of the smart speaker.
+Note: These products should also work with the Google Home Mini and Max, as well as the Nest Hub and Hub Max.
 Furthermore, these accessories should work with most 3rd party Google Assistant devices as well.

 Best Google Home accessories: